4 Keys to the Perfect Cold Brew Coffee

 Storage and Preparation:

-You can store any coffee or concentrate that you don’t use for 1-2 weeks in the fridge, however unless you are making big batches at once, I doubt it will last that long before someone drinks it!
+You can store any coffee or concentrate that you don’t use for up to 1 week in the fridge, however unless you are making big batches at once, I doubt it will last that long before someone drinks it!

 To prepare hot coffee, fill a mug 50% full with concentrate, and add near boiling water to it to make up the remaining 50%.

-To prepare iced coffee, pour coffee or concentrate in a glass and add ice.
+To prepare iced cold brew coffee, pour your concentrate in a glass and add ice.
 Dilute with water as needed to achieve your preferred strength.
-If you brewed your coffee at room temperature, the ice will melt and dilute it a little so don’t be too quick to add water.
+If your coffee is at room temperature, the ice will melt and dilute it a little so don’t be too quick to add water.